 Why search here?
 Look here for secondary sources on a wide variety of topics, including science and technology, the humanities, the social sciences and more.

 What's included?
-Scholarly/journal articles, academic conference processings, and over 100,000 news videos from the Associated Press.
+Scholarly/journal articles, academic conference processings, government documents, and over 100,000 news videos from the Associated Press.

 Resources about the people, cultures, events, and societies that have formed the history of humanity.